 International Service Teams

-International Service Teams (IST) is a unique opportunity for groups of K-State students to exercise leadership and service abroad.
-Teams travel and live in communities around the world during the summer break, working with community partners to engage in local community work.
-Past projects have focused on health, education, environmental and sustainability concerns, and youth development.
+International Service Teams (IST) is a unique opportunity for K-State students to exercise leadership and serve abroad.
+Teams travel and communities around the world to engage in community work.
+Projects have focused on health, education, environmental and sustainability concerns and youth development.
 These student-led experiences are a powerful way to practice inclusive leadership, become more self-aware and be better prepared to engage with a diverse and changing world.

-As a team member, you will live in the midst of an international community and work with its members every day.
-You will be asked to apply your academic skills to community problems and be required to adapt to constantly changing plans, people, and activities.
-Working with a team of your peers and a community partner, you will co-create your service efforts.
-Through these experiences, you will enhance your problem-solving skills, gain leadership experience, and develop an appreciation for other cultures and perspectives.
+As a team member, students live in an international community and work with its members every day.
+Students apply academic skills to community problems and are required to adapt to constantly changing plans, people and activities.
+Working with a team of peers and a community partner, students co-create service efforts.
+Through these experiences, students enhance problem-solving skills, gain leadership experience and develop an appreciation for other cultures and perspectives.